DeepPhe/DeepPhe-CR-Release/README.md

-# DeepPhe Stream Multi-Container Stack
+# DeepPhe Stream Multi-Container Stack - release branch

+## Changes needed to make a release

+- 1: Place the source code zip file, for instance `v0.3.0-cr-release.zip`, to the directory `dphe-stream`.
+And this zip file will be used to build the `dphe-stream` docker image.
+- 2: Edit the `dphe-stream/Dockerfile` and specify to use the target release version, for instance `0.3.0`.

 ## Overview of components and architecture

-This multi-container docker stack consists of the following 2 containers as shown in the diagram:
+This multi-container docker stack consists of the following 2 contaienrs as shown in the diagram:

 - 1 : `dphe-stream-nginx`
 - 2 : `dphe-stream`